accordproject/hlf-cicero-contract/README.md

 # Install

+There are two methods by which you can setup the project.
+A quick `install setup method` and a `install setup` method.
+First install all of the above prerequisites and then try the `quick install setup`, if it fails try the `install setup` method.

 ## Quick Install Setup [Method-1]

 Tested for Ubuntu 18.04 and above.
 Thus can work for any debian based distribution.